-The next season he played the same role, batting .292 in 195 at bats, and had a big part in the National League pennant chase.
+The next season he played the same role, batting .292 in 195 at-bats, and had a big part in the National League pennant chase.
 In the last seven games of the regular season, he played six complete games, and hit 14-for-27 (.510).
 In the decisive game of the three-game playoff series with the Dodgers, with the Giants trailing 4-2 in the ninth inning, Alou led off with a pinch-hit single that launched the game-winning rally.
-He played in six of the seven World Series games, getting four hits in twelve at bats.
+He played in six of the seven World Series games, getting four hits in 12 at-bats.
 In the ninth inning of the final game, with the Giants down 1-0 to the Yankees, Alou led off with a pinch-hit bunt single, advanced to third base on Willie Mays’ two-out double, but was stranded there when Willie McCovey lined out.
-There was talk over that winter that third base coach Whitey Lockman should not have held Alou at third on Mays’ hit, but most observers, including Alou himself, felt that he would have been out easily at home plate.
+There was talk over that winter that third-base coach Whitey Lockman should not have held Alou at third on Mays’ hit, but most observers, including Alou himself, felt that he would have been out easily at home plate.

 Alou’s transition to the big leagues was aided immeasurably by the presence of so many other Latino players on the Giants.
 Besides his brother Felipe, his teammates included Dominicans Marichal and Mota and Puerto Ricans José Pagán and Orlando Cepeda, all of whom were very close.
 When he first arrived in San Francisco Mateo and Marichal lived in the home of an older woman named Blanche Johnson, who taught them to speak English, and cooked both American and Dominican food for them.8